larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 ## Reinstatement

 People and circumstances change.
-Individuals who have been banned from a forum may request to be reinstated.
-That request must be directed to the entity that made the decision (e.g., moderation team, working group chair, etc.) or their successors, and that party may at their discretion reinstate someone, conditionally or unconditionally.
+Individuals who have been banned from a forum may request reinstatement.
+Any such request must be directed to the entity that made the decision (e.g., moderation team, working group chairs, etc.) or their successors, and that party may - at their discretion - reinstate someone, conditionally or unconditionally.
 Decisions to not reinstate someone may not be appealed.
 Requests for reinstatement may be entertained only a year after the initial decision, and then